Anushkasandaruwan/aws-eks-wordpress/README.md

 ### 12. Login to database

-If you need to login to database you should first login to bastion serve since we have controlled public access to RDS.
+If you need to login to database you should first login to bastion serve since I have controlled public access to RDS.

 Enter following command to login to RDS.
 Please make sure to replace <RDS ENDPOINT NAME> with terraform output value of database_endpoint.